Zen Teachers & Practice Leaders at Green Gulch

 Sangetsu Kathy Early has been living and practicing at Zen Center, alternating between Tassajara and Green Gulch Farm, since the fall of 2000.
 She was ordained as a priest by Tenshin Reb Anderson in 2005 and is now living at Green Gulch Farm.

-Catherine Gammon began formal practice with Stillpoint Zen Community in Pittsburgh in 1997 and received precepts as a layperson from Rev. Shohaku Okumura in 1998.
-She began residential training at San Francisco Zen Center in 2000, and was ordained in 2005 by Tenshin Reb Anderson.
-She served as shuso for the Spring 2010 Practice Period at Green Dragon Temple/Green Gulch Farm.
+Catherine Gammon was ordained in 2005 by Tenshin Reb Anderson and served as shuso for the Spring 2010 Practice Period at Green Dragon Temple/Green Gulch Farm.
+Catherine began formal practice with Stillpoint Zen Community in Pittsburgh in 1997 and received precepts as a layperson from Rev. Shohaku Okumura in 1998.
+She began residential training at San Francisco Zen Center in 2000.
 Before coming to train at Zen Center, Catherine taught creative writing in the Master of Fine Arts program of the University of Pittsburgh.
 Her novel Sorrow (Braddock Avenue Books, 2013) was a final nominee for the Northern California Book Award.
+She recently returned to residence at Green Gulch, where she serves as Tenzo.

 Sonja Gardenswartz began practice in 1981 and came to San Francisco Zen Center in 1991.
 She has practiced continuously at both Green Gulch Farm and Zen Mountain Center, Tassajara.

-Rev. Myo-ē Doris Harder is an ordained Soto Zen priest in the lineages of Shunryu Suzuki Roshi and Kobun Otogawa Roshi.
+Rev. MyoĒ Doris Harder is an ordained Soto Zen priest in the lineages of Shunryu Suzuki Roshi and Kobun Otogawa Roshi.
 She practiced for six years between 2002 and 2009 at San Francisco Zen Center, where she completed her studies by serving as shuso, or head monk.
-The last six years Doris has been living and working in Vienna, Austria, where she directed plays and where she has been an active member of the ÖBR (Österreichische Buddhistische Religionsgesellschaft), the umbrella organization of Austrian Buddhists.
-In Europe, she has been teaching Zen, writing articles and leading Zen retreats.
+For the next six years Doris lived and worked in Vienna, Austria, where she directed plays and was an active member of the ÖBR (Österreichische Buddhistische Religionsgesellschaft), the umbrella organization of Austrian Buddhists.
+In Europe, she taught Zen, wrote articles, and led Zen retreats.
 Now, happy to be back at Green Gulch Farm Zen Center, she is serving as office manager.

 Sukey has lived at Green Gulch for many years and serves as “land advocate,” caring for the watershed and the grounds.